knaka/go-pinfomap/README.md

 {{end}}{{/* range */}}
 ```

-The resulting Go code is automatically formatted with “goimports-reviser”, allowing you to write the template without worrying about the strictness of import statements or unnecessary empty lines.
+The resulting Go code is automatically formatted with [goimports-reviser](https://github.com/incu6us/goimports-reviser), allowing you to write the template without worrying about the strictness of import statements or unnecessary empty lines.